fxku39/Motion-Detector/README.md

 1. With the information we obtain, aside from the plot we would like to obtain a series of images or frames when something was detected, so we can see a recopilatory of what provoked each detection.

-2.Also we can add to the existing label the duration of each detection in seconds.
+2. Also we can add to the existing label the duration of each detection in seconds.

 3. We can implement uploading this images and plots to a web page so we can observe the updates the next day.